learnwithus/DTES-nuxt/content/about.md

 <div class="columns">
   <div class="column is-6">

-## The OER Team
+## The SUPP Team
-The VCH Overdose Emergency Response (OER) Team is part of the regional prevention and public health program.
-OER supports harm reduction initiatives and provides education to address the opioid overdose crisis.
+The Substance Use and Priority Populations (SUPP) Team is part of the regional prevention and public health program.
+SUPP supports harm reduction initiatives and provides education to address the opioid overdose crisis.
 For more information please visit [VCH Overdose Emergency Response Page](http://www.vch.ca/public-health/harm-reduction/overdose-prevention-response)

   </div>
    <div class="column is-5">
-     <markdown-image src="images/team.jpg" alt="The OER Team, sitting outside, smiling"></markdown-image>
+     <markdown-image src="images/team.jpg" alt="The SUPP Team, sitting outside, smiling"></markdown-image>
    </div>
 </div>

 ## The Website
-This website was designed and developed with love by [Learning Technologies](https://vchdesign.ca) in collaboration with the OER team.
+This website was designed and developed with love by [Learning Technologies](https://vchdesign.ca) in collaboration with the SUPP team.
 For more information about Learning Technologies and what we do, please visit https://vchdesign.ca

 <br>